 There is a science that deals directly with how organisms learn and how to use that information to change the environment in order to change behavior.
 It’s called applied behavior analysis (ABA).
 It is the applied version of behavior analysis, which was referred to as the experimental analysis of behavior earlier in the 20th century.
 It is descended from the work of the behaviorists such as Skinner and is now classified as natural science.

 It is a rich field of study.
 Universities offer graduate degrees.
 At the same time, it is approachable.
 Many of the entry-level ABA college textbooks currently in use are readable to someone with a strong high school education and certainly to someone with a college education.
 They are generally self-contained, in that they don’t require a lot of previous exposure to terminology to be able to work through.
 The books contain fascinating information about what makes us tick, why we do what we do, and how we might go about changing behavior if we needed to.
 They also teach skills in ethics and kindness.

-Because they are written by experts in learning, the texts are generally well organized, interesting, and approachable.
+Because experts in learning write them, the texts are generally well organized, interesting, and approachable.
 A sidebar in Paul Chance’s Learning and Behavior starts off, “What would you do if, while camping miles from the nearest hospital, you were bitten by a poisonous snake?”
 It goes on to discuss superstitious behavior.
 Other sidebars are titled “Punks and Skinheads,” “Variable Ratio Harassment,” and “Learning from Lepers.”
 I’ll leave you to go find out the subject matter.
 This topic is a goldmine for the curious.
 It is relevant to everyday life and can teach knowledge and skills that are very practical.
 If you buy older editions of textbooks, as I usually do, the prices are quite reasonable.
 (For instance, here’s a link to Paul Chance’s Learning and Behavior, with the oldest editions first.
 You can scroll forward to newer editions as your pocketbook allows.
 The most recent edition is 2013.)